msfjarvis/custom-nixpkgs/README.md

 - [jless] : A command-line pager for JSON
 - [katbin] : A CLI for [katb.in]
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
+- [twt] : Multipurpose tool to extract metadata from a user's tweets
 - [when] : A CLI tool to deal with timezones

 [adb-sync]: https://msfjarvis.dev/g/adb-sync